Search for a recipe

 They say celebrate a happy occasion with sweet ( I remember famous Dairy milk chocolate commercial “Sweet Edu kondadu” (celebrate happiness with a sweet).

 We are relocating to Seattle.
 After spending an amazing 2 years and 7 months in Bentonville.
 We have lot of cherishing moments in this small town..
-My bundle of happiness was born here, he took his step here, spit his first food, told his first letter, the first mischief, got his first friend, first word, first favorite things, the first sentence oh man I can write a full post about many things based on him.
-Well, change is a permanent thing, but after living in a place for some years it creates many moments which I can treasure for ages.
+My bundle of happiness was born here, he took his first step here, spat his first food, told his first letter, the first mischief, got his first friend, first word, first favorite things, the first sentence oh man, I can write a full post about many things based on him.
+Well, change is a permanent thing, but after living in a place for some years, it creates many moments that I can treasure for ages.

 Having a 2-year-old, my biggest concern is to give him healthy snacks.
 Like me, many moms have a big question about mid-morning and evening snacks for kids.
-These days my son wants to hold his food and eat by himself – yet another point to be considered.
-Suddenly this “dry fruits laddu” sprung to my mind, my mom uses to prepare this dey fruits laddu for me when I was pregnant.
+These days, my son wants to hold his food and eat by himself – yet another point to be considered.
+Suddenly, this “dry fruits laddu” sprang to my mind, my mom used to prepare this dry fruits laddu for me when I was pregnant.

-Should healthy and tasty treat always involve complex cooking process or spending more time in the kitchen, defiantly no. With minimal cooking, these energy balls can be prepared in no time.
-Loaded with nuts and without sugar (Yes Dates is there, but I believe it to be healthier compared to white sugar), this is a healthy bite.
+Should a healthy and tasty treat always involve a complex cooking process or spending more time in the kitchen?
+Definitely no. With minimal cooking, these energy balls can be prepared in no time.
+Loaded with nuts and without sugar (Yes Dates are there, but I believe it to be healthier compared to white sugar), this is a healthy bite.

-Dates laddu is a filing healthy snack after a workout and also good after school snacks for kids.
+Dates laddu is a filling, healthy snack after a workout and also a good after-school snack for kids.

 Nuts and dates laddu combo works perfectly in our home..
-Recently I posted Oats &Nuts Burfi.
-This is a quicker version of that with few changes.
+Recently, I posted Oats &Nuts Burfi.
+This is a quicker version of that with a few changes.

 Indian sweet recipes in TMF